 Every writer is advised to keep a notebook and jot down ideas as they occur to them, even if it is late at night.
 I can see why.

 Ideas have a habit of popping out of your head again.
 They can also turn up at the most inconvenient times but notebooks are not possible when swimming!
 And I have found that as long as I write down the ideas when I get home again, I haven’t lost the hopefully inspirational thought that popped into my head while practising my front crawl.

 And I am following in good footsteps here.
 Lord Byron swam and wrote about it.
 One of my favourite authors, P.G.
 Wodehouse, swam regularly.
 And given he came up with 90 novels and countless short stories, the swimming must’ve done something to renew and refresh his imagination for when he was back at his desk again!
 I can only hope for similar results…

 Below is one of my favourite Wodehouse works… I find it never fails to put a smile on my face.

 The big trouble with writing of course is though it is excellent exercise for the brain, it does nothing whatsoever for the body.
 It is probably the most sedentary form of creative art I can think of so to combine this with what is one of the best all round exercises, swimming, is a good idea.

 The benefits of swimming, including the fact it exercises the whole body regardless of what type of stroke you use, are well known.
 And I would urge anyone who can’t swim to learn.
-It is one of the few sports that is also poentially a life saver.
-(The section on adult lessons is further down the web page).
+It is one of the few sports that is also potentially a life saver.

 So when you next swim at Fleming Park or indeed at any pool, don’t be too surprised if you find yourself swimming alongside a writer who is planning out their next story.
 Who knows?
 It just might be a juicy murder set at a local swimming baths!